 Next, stick on a label, put on a ribbon and voila!
 You have this beauty:

 For the cinnamon extract, place 3 cinnamon sticks in each bottle and cover with vodka just as you did for the vanilla:

-And here is the beautiful finished product right after assembly:
+And here is the beautiful homemade vanilla and cinnamon right after assembly:

-Here’s what they look like after 2 days:
+Here’s what the homemade vanilla and cinnamon look like after 2 days:

 Every few days, give the bottles a shake to keep things mixed.
 Ideally, these will steep for 6-8 weeks, but I usually make them a few weeks before Christmas and then when I give them as gifts, let people know that the longer they sit, the better.
 Once the vanilla is gone, add more vodka and let it steep again for at least 6 weeks.
 You should be able to get another batch out of those beans.
 When the cinnamon runs out, just pop in a few more cinnamon sticks (remove the old ones), and fill with vodka again, and you’re good to go!